Collection and Recycling of Ink Cartridge and Others

 Canon introduced ink cartridge collection and recycling in 1996, steadily expanding its operation to new regions thereafter.
-As of March 31, 2014, collection and recycling had been implemented in 31 countries and regions throughout the world.
+As of March 31, 2015, collection and recycling is being carried out in 31 countries and regions throughout the world.

 Used Ink Cartridge Collection Volume (Cumulative)

-- *Figures include cartridges for large-format printers, compact photo printers, etc.
+- Note: Figures include cartridges for large-format inkjet printers, compact photo printers, etc.

 Recycling in Japan

 Ink cartridges collected in Japan are recycled into plastics by Canon Ecology Industry.